-- #1 Increase law enforcement efforts to reduce death and injury due to DWI in New Mexico, and increase the capacity of law enforcement to arrest and adjudicate DWI offenders by: - a) contracting with law enforcement agencies to conduct statewide Superblitz mobilizations, and to participate in the NHTSA's National Crackdown and the 100 Days and Nights of Summer Program; - contracting with local law enforcement agencies to conduct monthly, supplemental, high-visibility DWI enforcement activities, including checkpoints and saturation patrols;
+- #1 Increase law enforcement efforts to reduce death and injury due to DWI in New Mexico, and increase the capacity of law enforcement to arrest and adjudicate DWI offenders by: - a) contracting with law enforcement agencies to conduct statewide Superblitz mobilizations, and to participate in the NHTSA's National Crackdown and the 100 Days and Nights of Summer Program; - b) contracting with local law enforcement agencies to conduct monthly, supplemental, highvisibility DWI enforcement activities, including checkpoints and saturation patrols; - c) combining all enforcement efforts with local and statewide media and public information; - d) providing SFST training so that law enforcement officers are current on all necessary certifications; - e) working cooperatively with New Mexico law enforcement agencies to raise the awareness of traffic code enforcement and its impact on safety; and - f) continuing to explore new public policy options to reduce death and injury due to DWI, and to strengthen existing laws. - #2 Collaborate on and provide resources for new and ongoing DWI and underage drinking prevention and intervention initiatives by: - a) managing CDWI contracts and participating in Local DWI Grant Program contract funding decisions to ensure that ongoing DWI and underage drinking prevention efforts are sustained for adults and youth under age 21at the local community level; - b) developing DWI, underage drinking prevention, and other awareness programs statewide for youth under 21, and for the 21 to 34 age group;

-- c) combining all enforcement efforts with local and statewide media and public information: - d) providing SFST training so that law enforcement officers are current on all necessary certifications: - e) working cooperatively with New Mexico law enforcement agencies to raise the awareness of traffic code enforcement and its impact on safety; and - f) continuing to explore new public policy options to reduce death and injury due to DWI, and to strengthen existing laws. - #2 - Collaborate on and provide resources for new and ongoing DWI and underage drinking prevention and intervention initiatives by: - a) managing CDWI contracts and participating in LDWI contract funding decisions to ensure that ongoing DWI and underage drinking prevention efforts are sustained for adults and youth under age 21at the local community level; - b) developing DWI, underage drinking prevention, and other awareness programs statewide for youth under 21, and for the 21 to 34 age group; - c) funding and coordinating underage drinking enforcement efforts with the Children, Youth, and Families Department, and law enforcement agencies; - d) coordinating the activities and resources of DWI and youth prevention programs to help lower the number of alcohol-related fatal and serious injury crashes involving 15-24 year olds. - #3 - Support the development and maintenance of the Statewide Traffic Records System by: - a) continuing to fund the Ignition Interlock Database Analysis Project, and associated independent verification and validation of the project. - #4 Develop and maintain a comprehensive statewide ignition interlock data repository for assessing the use of interlocks in New Mexico and to determine outcomes related to the database program by: - a) funding a statewide ignition interlock data repository and ensuring data becomes available to stakeholder agencies so they can monitor ignition interlock initial compliance; - b) providing resources to the operating agency of the ignition interlock database to ensure a successful and timely transition, from development and testing, to fulltime operation: - supporting activities that will lead to the legal admissibility of electronic ignition interlock data, increasing authorized access to ignition interlock data and reports by appropriate authorities, and assuring the continuous improvement of data quality; and - d) developing strategies to expand the use of ignition interlock data and by leveraging existing database infrastructure for use with new technologies. - #5 Support efforts to improve judicial outcomes, particularly in DWI cases by: - a) providing training to the judiciary through the annual Municipal and Magistrate Court conferences: - b) providing DWI specific training to prosecutors via the JEC and the TSRP; - providing technical assistance to district attorneys to assist with the prosecution of DWI-related cases via the TSRP; - d) making regulatory and statutory changes to reform the administrative license revocation process in New Mexico; and e) working cooperatively with New Mexico tribes to reduce death and injury due to DWI and to identify problems in arresting and adjudicating DWI offenders.

-#6 - Support DWI media and public Information dissemination by:

-- a) purchasing media for the NHTSA National anti-DWI media campaigns; - b) increasing the perception of risk of DWI enforcement consequences among targeted high-risk groups through an extensive media campaign conducted in conjunction with statewide Superblitz mobilizations; - c) funding a clearinghouse to provide statewide distribution of DWI pubic information and prevention materials; - d) using community and public information/education strategies to reach targeted high risk groups; and - e) funding a creative design contract for media development.
+- c) funding and coordinating underage drinking enforcement efforts with the Children, Youth, and Families Department, and law enforcement agencies; - d) coordinating the activities and resources of DWI and youth prevention programs to help lower the number of alcohol-related fatal and serious injury crashes involving 15-24 year olds. - #3 Support the development and maintenance of the Statewide Traffic Records System (STRS) (see page 39) by: - a) continuing to fund and support the STRS multi-year initiatives/ projects, including: - Planning, Oversight, and Coordination (of the STRS) - Electronic Collection of Data - Exchange and Sharing of Data - Data Integration and Analysis - #4 Maintain the Ignition Interlock Program and the Ignition Interlock Indigent Fund by: - a) administering the Ignition Interlock Program to include: - Approving ignition interlock device manufacturers - Approving the use of certified ignition interlock devices - Licensing service centers - Certifying installers and service providers - Monitoring providers and evaluating the Program - b) managing the Ignition Interlock Fund; and - c) managing a secure ignition interlock database to collect and store ignition interlock data from all certified service centers in the State for analytic purposes. - #5 Support efforts to improve judicial outcomes, particularly in DWI cases by: - a) providing training to the judiciary through the annual Municipal and Magistrate Court conferences; - b) providing DWI specific training to prosecutors via the JEC and the TSRP; - c) providing technical assistance to district attorneys to assist with the prosecution of DWIrelated cases via the TSRP; - d) making regulatory and statutory changes to reform the administrative license revocation process in New Mexico; and - e) working cooperatively with New Mexico tribes to reduce death and injury due to DWI and to identify problems in arresting and adjudicating DWI offenders. - #6 Support DWI media and public Information dissemination by: - a) purchasing media for the NHTSA National anti-DWI media campaigns; - increasing the perception of risk of DWI enforcement consequences among targeted highrisk groups through an extensive media campaign conducted in conjunction with statewide Superblitz mobilizations; - c) funding a clearinghouse to provide statewide distribution of DWI public information and prevention materials: - d) using community and public information/education strategies to reach targeted high risk groups; and - e) funding a creative design contract for media development.